 My friend Heidi says we’re on the diapers to diploma’s track, which means I had a child in diapers and a child graduating in the same year.
 One of the benefits of having young and old children is that you realize how precious the time is.

-This week our oldest finished her first year of college (away from home).
-There isn’t a day that goes by that I don’t look at my four year old and think, it seems like just yesterday I was peeling the skin off the apples for her big sister, pushing her on the swing, and answering all those “why” questions.
+There isn’t a day that goes by that I don’t look at younger kids and think, it seems like just yesterday I was peeling the skin off the apples for her big sister, pushing her on the swing, and answering all those “why” questions.

 I know every older mom says this, but we say it because it is true.

 Time goes so fast, enjoy these moments with your kids!